accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1.1/referentiel-technique.md

 Evaluating and adapting these elements requires the intervention of specialists and the use of technical software (page layout software compatible with the PDF format or the Acrobat Pro work environment).

-The same applies when the PDF document is produced using specialised software, in particular Desktop Publishing software or a specialised publishing channel, in which case direct reference should be made to standard [EN 301 549 v.3.2.1](https://www.etsi.org/deliver/etsi_en/301500_301599/301549/03.02.01_60/en_301549v030201p.pdf) for Section 10 Non-web documents.
+The same applies when the PDF document is produced using specialised software, in particular Desktop Publishing software or a specialised publishing channel, in which case direct reference should be made to standard [EN 301 549 v.3.2.1](https://www.etsi.org/deliver/etsi_en/301500_301599/301549/03.02.01_60/en_301549v030201p.pdf) for Section 10 Non-web documents*{lang=en}.

 ### Non-compliant content types {class="no-summary"}